 The need for affordable housing (funded from CDBG and HOME) is present throughout the City.
 CDBG funds for public improvements are based on LMI persons within LMA Neighborhoods.
-Economic development is allocated based on the percentage of LMI persons jobs created on a citywide basis.
-Regarding the Public Services category of the CDBG funds, the proposed projects will focus on the basic needs of the residents such as health care, essential and supportive services, as well as housing services.
+Regarding the Public Services category of the CDBG funds, the proposed projects will focus on the basic needs of the residents such as mental health, essential and supportive services.
 The special population such as seniors, homeless and youth will continue to receive their funding for the healthcare needs, education needs, shelter support and recreational needs.

 HESG allocations are based on the limited clientele are distributed citywide.

 HOME funds are distributed based on the income eligibility of the clients and citywide basis.
-The Homeownership program as well as the Housing Rehabilitation program: homeowners will improve the beautiful appearance of the home and the safety of the neighborhood.
+The Housing Rehabilitation program: homeowners will improve the beautiful appearance of the home and the safety of the neighborhood.